 - Sprinkle baby powder: another solution which is highly unpleasant to the carpenter ants.
 You can spread it again near the entry points and trails.

 How to Get Rid of Caterpillars?

 Caterpillars are worm-like larvae of moths or butterflies.
 They have elongated soft bodies.
 Depending on the species, they can vary from 1mm up to 15mm in length.
-Usually, the caterpillars are covered with hair-like fluff which plays the role of defense against threats.
+Usually, the caterpillars are covered with hair-like fluff which plays the role of defence against threats.
 They can even change their colour as per the colour of the plant they feed on.

-Getting rid of caterpillars might be not so hard but still you can try these approaches:
+Getting rid of caterpillars might be not so hard but still, you can try these approaches:

 - Remove them manually: yes, plucking caterpillars is way easier than handpicking aphids.
 Use protective gloves and gather them in a bucket or container with a lid so that they cannot escape.
 Then, you can release them somewhere in the woodlands, away from your garden.